 How to Backpack the World on a Budget

 The falling price of around the world plane tickets, the popularity of career breaks and gap years, and a growing sense of adventurism are rolling back the frontiers of independent backpacking faster than ever.
 Indeed, now more than ever, backpacking around the world can be a seductive combination of fun, discovery and adventure, all on a low budget.
-Whether you’re in your early twenties or perhaps older and on a career break, the experience is likely to be enriching at all levels.
+Whether you are in your early twenties or perhaps older and on a career break, the experience is likely to be enriching at all levels.
 However, in order to avoid disaster or unnecessary expense, planning ahead is essential.

 Here are some tips to help you make the most of your round the world backpacking adventure.

 One of the first things you need to do is work out whether you are going alone or with a companion or perhaps even in a group.
 Groups are safer, and provide moral support when things go wrong, but can also complicate arrangements as each person will have their own ideas of what the trip should be like.
-Travelling with a companion you know well can make things easier.
+Travelling with a companion you know well, can make things easier.
 If you are travelling in a group, between you try and prepare a wish list of the places you would like to visit or activities you would most like to take part in.
 The key is to discuss things thoroughly before the trip.

 Backpacking doesn’t mean turning into a grumpy old uncle (or auntie) in a community of teen travellers.
 Why not help others at the same time?
 Volunteer placements in Peru, Ecuador, New Zealand, or South East Asia can be the perfect start of your fun filled backpacking adventure!
 Try Gap Year for Grown Ups www.gapyearforgrownups.co.uk for some inspiration.
 This company specialises in volunteer holidays and paid work abroad, such as teaching English.